daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 permalink: /:title
 ---

-This post details an AI-based matchmaking simulation leveraging vector based semantic search for user compatibility recommendations and retrieval-augmented generation for co-personalized first-date ideation using OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.
+This post details an AI-based matchmaking simulation for dating, leveraging vector-based semantic search for user compatibility recommendations and retrieval-augmented generation (RAG) for co-personalized first-date ideation using OpenAI's GPT-4, OpenAI's DALL·E-2, and Chroma, an AI-native open-source vector database.

 * TOC
 {:toc}